Unity-Technologies/com.unity.multiplayer.docs/docs/advanced-topics/networkobject-parenting.md

 - [Learn More About WorldPositionStays](https://docs.unity3d.com/ScriptReference/Transform.SetParent.html)
   :::

-### Network Prefabs, Parenting, and NetworkTransforms
+### Network prefabs, parenting, and NetworkTransform components

 Because the NetworkTransform component synchronizes the transform of a GameObject component (with a NetworkObject component attached to it), it can become tricky to understand the parent-child transform relationship and how that translates when synchronizing late joining clients.
 Currently, a network prefab can only have one NetworkObject component within the root GameObject component of the prefab.
 However, you can have a complex hierarchy of GameObject components nested under the root GameObjet component and each child GameObject component can have a NetworkBehaviour component attached to it.
 Because a NetworkTransform component synchronizes the transform of the GameObject component it's attached to, you might be tempted to setup a network prefab like this: